 Permitting Reform to Meet America’s Energy Needs and Environmental Goals

 The Challenge: Cost reduction and rapid, wide-scale deployment are two things that must happen for America to meet its energy needs and environmental goals.
 However, permitting challenges and frivolous lawsuits increase costs and delay the implementation of a wide range of projects.
 At the federal level, the National Environmental Policy Act (NEPA) stalls projects, including those for clean energy, natural climate solutions, and more resilient infrastructure.
+Understanding a project’s environmental impact is important, and so is engaging affected communities and stakeholders.

 The Opportunity: Permitting reform would significantly advance mitigation, natural ecosystems, and adaptation projects without sacrificing environmental safeguards or public participation.
 NEPA reform would expedite timelines, increase accountability, improve efficiency, and curb excessive litigation.